DemocracyOS/democracyos/docs/install.md

 NODE_PATH=. node bin/dos-ssl
 ```

 Then modify your configuration file by changing the `protocol` property to `https` and run it normally.
+Configuration options for SSL are listed [here](configuration.md#ssl).

 ### A note on using port 443